 This list can go on and on.
 But the main idea is that you need to understand as much as possible about your project to find a programmer who will match your requirements.

 Expert tip: You need to understand as much as possible about your project to find a programmer who will match your requirements.

 Finding a programmer for your project is only the first step to take before starting the project.
 Another question to decide here is how you will collaborate with your team.
 Hopefully, here too, you have options.
 Here are the main collaboration models to choose from:

 Freelancers are free contractors who are not assigned to one specific project.
 Working with a freelancer, you usually make a contract that defines the scope of work and outlines the rules of your collaboration.
 You can find a freelance contractor on such resources as Upwork or Toptal.

-Tip: hiring a freelancer is a great choice when you need some help on the ongoing project.
+Expert tip: hiring a freelancer is a great choice when you need some help on the ongoing project.
 For example, you need to fix something or create a landing page quickly.
 In such cases, freelancers are your way to go.

 However, when you want a team to start moving with you from scratch and stay long during the project, you should better head to in-house employees or outsourcing.

-Hiring in-house employees means hiring permanent staff for your company.
+Searching for in-house employees means hiring permanent staff for your company.
 It also means you will have to go through all the hiring processes – recruitment, onboarding, providing social benefits, etc. But the pluses is that you are hiring a team for long-term collaboration, who will be aligned with the corporate culture and other team members.

-Expert’s Protip: In-house Employment is pretty costly, so it works best, provided you have a stable budget with no severe constraints.
+Expert tip: In-house Employment is pretty costly, so it works best, provided you have a stable budget with no severe constraints.
 Also, in-house employment is suitable when you need to control the development process fully and can’t afford to take any risks of not addressing problems immediately.